 Cable or Wire Rope:

-Steel Cable and wire rope shall have steel cores and comply with Table 7 of ASTM A1023 or EN12385-4 and applicable requirements in Appendix E of ASCE 19.
-The test report shall report results of investigation and testing to establish compliance with these referenced standards.
+Steel Cable and wire rope shall have steel cores and comply with Table 7 of ASTM A1023 or EN12385-4 and applicable requirements in Appendix E of ASCE/SEI 19.
+The test report shall report the results of the investigation and testing to establish compliance with these referenced standards.

 Wires shall be galvanized in accordance with ASTM A1007 or EN-10244-2.

-Pre-stretched cable or wire shall comply with Sections E.4 and E7.3 of ASCE 19 and the applicable cable or wire rope specification.
-The pre-stretching force shall the lesser of that provided in Section E4.2 of ASCE 19 and the cable or wire rope specification.
+Pre-stretched cable or wire shall comply with Sections E.4 and E7.3 of ASCE/SEI 19 and the applicable cable or wire rope specification.
+The pre-stretching force shall be the lesser of that provided in Section E4.2 of ASCE/SEI 19 and the cable or wire rope specification.

-End Fittings and Intermediate Fittings: Testing demonstrating compliance with Section E3.3.2 of ASCE 19 for a fitting and cable combination shall be replaced by testing in accordance with Section 5.3 of this evaluation criteria.
+End Fittings and Intermediate Fittings: Testing demonstrating compliance with Section E3.3.2 of ASCE/SEI 19 for a fitting and cable combination shall be replaced by testing in accordance with Section 5.3 of this evaluation criteria.

 Seismic Cable Restraint Testing: